 Dog Stability

-Dog's Range of Personality
+Range of Personalities

 Passive Dog - Dominant Dog - Stable Dog